Code-Institute-Submissions/sherocks/README.md

 It happened a couple of times that an error 500 appeared random while navigating.
 The error disappeared by itself by refreshing after a few minutes.

-It was not possible to understand what caused the issue.
+It was not possible to understand what caused the issue because it happened randomly and only in a couple of occasions.

+I testsed the website many times, on multiple devices, and I asked friends to test as well.
+No one had the issue with the error 500.

 ---